hanzhang24/Slogo/doc/usecases/Integration_Usecases.md

 ```

-* The user types '50 fd' in the command window and sees an error message that the command was not formatted correctly.
+* The user types '50 fd' in the viewCommand window and sees an error message that the viewCommand was not formatted correctly.
  ``` java
   // Compiler is called as a handler try {